We use cookies on this site to enhance your experience.

 Dear Golden Hawk,

-If you are planning on living off-campus and are unsure of how to find housing, check out the different campus links for Places4Students: Brantford, Milton, and Waterloo.
-Here you will find rooms/houses for rent in the city your campus is located in and information about other students seeking roommates.
+If you are planning on living off-campus and are unsure of how to find housing, check out Places4Students.
+Here you will find rooms/houses for rent in the city nearest to your campus and information about other students seeking roommates.
+Facebook groups are also a great place to browse listings!

 If you don’t know your roommates on day one of living off-campus, don’t worry!
 Students in residence don’t always know their roommates prior to move-in day either.
 You may find that you make friends during your first year who would like to room with you in their upper years, so the roommates you have during your first year at Laurier don’t necessarily have to be the roommates you stick with for your entire degree.